This post reviews the common search “babies sleeping with mouth open.”

 If you suspect baby’s mouth is open because it’s allergy season, an air filter could be beneficial.
 Air filters, especially those equipped with HEPA (High-Efficiency Particulate Air) filters, effectively remove airborne particles and allergens from the surrounding environment.

-These filters capture dust, pet dander, pollen, and other irritants that can contribute to nasal congestion and allergies in babies.
+These filters capture dust, pet dander, pollen, and other irritants contributing to nasal congestion and allergies in babies.

 By reducing the presence of these triggers in the air, an air filter promotes cleaner and fresher indoor air quality, making it easier for babies to breathe through their noses.